Recoherence, adiabaticity, and Markovianity in Gaussian maps

 \subsection{Discussion}

 The above results are summarised in \cref{tab.cases}.
 The subcritical cases all take place in the perturbative regime, where the purity oscillates at frequency $\om_\uE$ with an amplitude controlled by $w\psi^2$.
-In the near-critical cases, perturbativity holds only for large frequency separation at early time, and decoherence takes place at supercritical coupling with a rate $\sqrt{\vert\delta\psi\vert}\om_\uS$.
-The supercritical cases are non-perturbative in general, and undergo decoherence at a rate that depends on the hierarchy between $w$ and $1/\psi$.
+In the near-critical cases, perturbativity holds only for large frequency separation at early times, and decoherence takes place at supercritical coupling with a rate $\sqrt{\vert\delta\psi\vert}\om_\uS$.
+The supercritical cases are non-perturbative in general and undergo decoherence at a rate that depends on the hierarchy between $w$ and $1/\psi$.

 Let us further comment on the validity of the perturbative approach in the supercritical regime.
 As mentioned above, this is the case for the early stage of the near-critical case C1.
-In fact, even overcritical cases can behave perturbatively at early time, provided $w$ is small enough: in case O1a, since $\gp^2\simeq w\psi^2/2$, perturbativity is recovered if $w\ll 1/\psi^2$.
-This can be checked explicitly in \cref{gS.proxy.O1a}: if $w \psi^2\ll 1$, at early time one recovers \cref{gS.gP}.
+In fact, even overcritical cases can behave perturbatively at early times, provided $w$ is small enough: in case O1a, since $\gp^2\simeq w\psi^2/2$, perturbativity is recovered if $w\ll 1/\psi^2$.
+This can be checked explicitly in \cref{gS.proxy.O1a}: if $w \psi^2\ll 1$, at early times one recovers \cref{gS.gP}.